loomnugget/obsidian/hacking strategy.md

 ### Pivoting
 - use found credentials
-	- spray with crackmapexec smb
+	- spray with crackmapexec smb (use --local-auth if not a domain user)
 	- use crowbar to test RDP access
 - if creds are a match, gain shell
 	- if port 5986/5985 - winrm, evil-winrm